markstefanchuk/AccuDrawReset/README.md

 might interfere with other event listeners.

 ## Files
-adrstv8i.h - header file
+adrstv8i.h - header file.<br />
 adrstv8i.ma - compiled add-in.
-Put this file in your mdlapps folder. adrstv8i.mc - main code file and entry point. adrstv8i.mke - make file adrstv8i.mki - make file called from mke. adrstv8i.r - standard resource file adrstv8icmd.r - command resources
+Put this file in your mdlapps folder.<br />
+adrstv8i.mc - main code file and entry point.<br />
+adrstv8i.mke - make file.<br />
+adrstv8i.mki - make file called from mke.<br />
+adrstv8i.r - standard resource file.<br />
+adrstv8icmd.r - command resources.<br />
-fdf.fdf - program includes (not an Adobe file) go.bat - use this file to run bmake.
-Needs to be edited and expects that the environment variable MS is defined and points to the MicroStation folder containing ustation.exe
+fdf.fdf - program includes.<br />
+go.bat - use this file to run bmake.
+Needs to be edited and<br />
+expects that the environment variable MS is defined and points<br />
+to the MicroStation folder containing ustation.exe.<br />

 ## Compiling the Source
 Use bmake to compile.
 Example included in go.bat.
 The MicroStation